We invite you to review our full list of member institutions.

 Most chiropractic programs require that applicants have at least 3 years of undergraduate education, and an increasing number require a bachelor's degree.
 In either case, your undergraduate studies must include a prescribed number of prerequisite courses, as defined by the field's accrediting body, the Council on Chiropractic Education.

 There are pre-admissions requirements.
 The following courses should be completed during one's undergraduate education:

 Candidates for admission must meet certain specific course/credit requirements in the sciences, social sciences and humanities.

 Current entrance requirements for the Doctor of Chiropractic degree program are the following:

-Effective January 2014, or earlier, at its discretion, the Doctor of Chiropractic Program (DCP) admits students whose goals, abilities, and character are consistent with the DCP's mission, and who have
+Effective January 2014, or earlier, at its discretion, the DCP admits students whose goals, abilities, and character are consistent with the DCP's mission, and who have

 In each of the six distribution areas, no grades below 2.00 on a 4.00 scale may be accepted.

 In each of the six areas of coursework, if more than one course is taken to fulfill the requirement, the course contents must be unduplicated.